ericyoungberg/powder/README.md

 # Powder
-A RESTful API template for PHP
+A RESTful API framework for PHP. _0.2.0_

 ###Installation
 1. `git clone` the repository into your existing project.